ladjs/lad/Readme.md

 Job scheduling is built on top of [Agenda][agenda].
 See the `src/agenda.js` file and also `src/jobs` folder for how it works and is set up.

 There is one sample job scheduler built-in, which is in the `post('save')` hook for when a user is created.
-The user gets a welcome email.
+The user gets a welcome email after they are created in the DB.

 You can see the content and template of the email in the `src/emails/welcome` folder.
 Emails are sent using [Postmark][postmarkapp] and the package [email-templates][email-templates].

+However in development mode, emails are not sent using an outbound service such as Postmark App &ndash; instead they are rendered to the OS temporary directory and opened in the browser automatically for you (saving you time and preventing you from clicking "Refresh" in Gmail a dozen times, haha!).

 ### Database &amp; ORM